kenpaso/kenpaso.github.io/_posts/2018-12-13-First-PC-Build.md

 ## Planning the Build
 -----

 I built my computer because my HP Envy laptop was running slow.
 The laptop was turning five, so I needed a new system.
 My choices were a MacBook Pro or a custom PC.
-I chose to built my PC because it was cheaper, had more capabilities, and I was able to play games with friends and family.
+I chose to build my PC because it was cheaper, had more capabilities, and I was able to play games with friends and family.
 The reason I wanted a MacBook Pro was mainly for portability, but I decided to just build a pc and just used my old laptop.

 ## Picking Parts
 -----